mstuyts/phpQGISrepository/README.md

 * The script has **no settings**.
 * The script is **ready to go**.
 * The script needs **no database**.
-* As long as your server can handle **PHP**-scripts you can use this both on the internet as on an intranet.
+* As long as your server can handle **PHP**-scripts you can use this on the internet or on an intranet.
 * Make sure the **metadata.txt** is filled in correct in the QGIS Python Plugin zip-files.

 ## Why would I need my own repository?